Why is Adrian Dantley the most underrated player in NBA history?

 Everywhere we look, there is evidence that Dantley put more pressure on defenses than even the greatest players to ever play the game.
 Since the 1974-75 season, Dantley’s 3,109.6 TS Added (extra points added due to True Shooting % compared to the league average) are the second most behind Kevin Durant.
 In fact, only Kareem Adbul-Jabbar, Wilt Chamberlain, and Durant have more in the history of the league.
 Dantley is the only player in NBA history to average at least 8.7 free throw attempts per game and have at least a .617 True Shooting Percentage.
 He’s also the only player in history to average at least 7.2 free throws per game with at least a .540% shooting percentage.

 As amazing as LeBron James and Steph Curry are from an efficiency standpoint, they have nothing on Adrian Dantley.
 Dantley had the misfortune of being traded from Detroit just four months before they won the first of back-to-back championships.
 Even still, Dantley’s Pistons went toe-to-toe in the playoffs with two of the greatest dynasties of all-time: Bird’s Celtics in 86-87 and Magic’s Lakers in 87-88.
 The Pistons really should’ve won both series based on win-probability but, nonetheless, Dantley was Detroit’s leading scorer in both 7-game-series, so his playoff cupboard is hardly bare.
-Dantley is clearly one of the most efficient high-volume scorers in NBA history, even if it takes relying on tools like eFG%, True Shooting Percentage, and free throw attempts to show it.
+Dantley is clearly one of the most efficient high-volume scorers in NBA history, even if it takes relying on tools like eFG%, True Shooting Percentage, TS+ and free throw attempts to show it.

 Leave a Reply